TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Results and Discussion

-\textbf{Ablations.} Tab.\ref{finalch:tab:abla_study_cub} shows that the combination of our proposed loss functions: knowledge-distillation loss ($\mathbf{L}_{\text{KD}}$), patch classifier loss ($\mathbf{P}_{\text{CL}}$) and global image classification loss ($\mathbf{I}_{\text{CL}}$), is essential for achieving state-of-the-art localization performance.
+{ \textbf{Impact of losses.} Tab.\ref{finalch:tab:abla_study_cub} shows that the combination of our proposed loss functions: knowledge-distillation loss ($\mathbf{L}_{\text{KD}}$), patch classifier loss ($\mathbf{P}_{\text{CL}}$) and global image classification loss ($\mathbf{I}_{\text{CL}}$), is essential for achieving state-of-the-art localization performance.
 Using only the main loss $\mathbf{L}_{\text{KD}}$, our method yields a \maxboxacc of 62.3\%, \maxboxacc of 62.3\%, as it focuses on learning FG embeddings without yielding explicit localization, thereby explaining its limited performance.
 Adding patch classifier loss significantly improves accuracy to 95.4\% by enhancing FG/BG separation.
 Finally, incorporating image class loss boosts the performance to 98.7\%, emphasizing the importance of discriminative learning to distinguish between correct and incorrect class alignments.
-This demonstrates the effect of integrating these losses to achieve highly accurate weakly supervised object localization.
+This demonstrates the effect of integrating these losses to achieve highly accurate weakly supervised object localization. { \textbf{Hyperparameters sensitivy.} Tab~\ref{tab:tedloc-cam-module} analyszes the sensitivity of \tedloc to the loss weights $\lambda_1$, $\lambda_2$, $\lambda_3$, which control the contribution of the knowledge-distillation, patch classification, and image classification losses, respectively.
+Results on \glas show that \tedloc performs best under a balanced weighting of these objectives.
+In particular, the best performances are obtain if all lambda are $\le$ to 1.
+Larger values generally lead to a drop in \pxap.